craftercms/docs/source/includes/request-groovy-variables.rst

    .. note::
       The variables ``profile`` **and** ``authentication`` listed  above will be null in most cases and should not be used anymore

-The following variables are restricted by default, to use them see :ref:`newIa-access-to-services`
+The following variables are restricted by default, to use them see :ref:`access-to-services`

 +------------------------+--------------------------------------+---------------------------------+
 | Name                   | Description                          | API                             |